Swathipinky2/git-calculator/README.md

 ## Description
 This is a simple calculator project built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Demo
+You can try the calculator online by clicking https://swathipinky2.github.io/git-calculator/.

 ## Features
 - Addition
 - Subtraction